How to Overcome Your Fear of Making Mistakes

 Fear grabs us.
 It makes it difficult to direct our attention away.
 This is how it is designed to work, so that we don’t ignore threats.
 Some people react to fear with extreme hypervigilance.
 They want to be on guard, at their command post, at all times.
 This might manifest as behavior like staying up all night to work.

-That type of adrenalin-fueled behavior can have short-term value, but it can also be myopic.
+That type of adrenaline-fueled behavior can have short-term value, but it can also be myopic.
 A different approach can be more useful for bigger picture thinking.
 We need leisure (and sleep!) to step back, integrate the threads of our thinking, see blindspots, and think creatively.
 Get some silent time.
 Although much maligned, a game of golf might be exactly what you need to think about tough problems holistically.

 Detach from judgment-clouding noise.